caseyriley/Skywalker/README.md

 ## Bottom Navigation Bar and About Section
 <br />
 <br />
-Clicking on the triangle in the center of the bottom screen nagivation bars top section opens and closes the options for each page of Skywalker.
+Clicking on the triangle in the center/top of the bottom nagivation bar opens and closes the options for each page of Skywalker.
 Selecting the purple About This Page button will display instructions for each page.
 <br />
 <br />
 <img src="https://i.gyazo.com/26ce16e76ca828581a57014c0b4c7ec4.gif" alt="" width="852"/>